 Foods to Help Reduce Knee Swelling

-- Strawberries, blueberries and raspberries – 3 berries rich in vitamin C – help promote collagen, a key component to cartilage and bone, which can help prevent wear and tear on the joints that can lead to pain and swelling.
-Vitamin C is also provides great antioxidant benefits that can reduce osteoarthritis inflammation and swelling.
-Other foods rich in vitamin C include broccoli, red peppers, citrus fruits, cabbage, cauliflower, and spinach.
+- Strawberries, blueberries and raspberries are all rich in vitamin C and help promote collagen, which can help prevent joint wear and tear.
+Vitamin C is a powerful antioxidant that can reduce arthritis inflammation and swelling.
+Other foods high in vitamin C include broccoli, red peppers, citrus fruits, cabbage, cauliflower and spinach.

-- Women concerned with osteoporosis should choose foods high in vitamin D to protect their joints, including fortified dairy products and fish.
+- Foods high in vitamin D can help protect joints, including fortified dairy products and fish

 - Omega-3 fats have been shown to reduce inflammation and pain.
-Salmon, flax seed, and walnuts are great sources of this essential fatty acid.
+Salmon, flax seed and walnuts are all rich in omega-3 fats.

 How to Prevent and Reduce Knee Swelling

-- Avoid putting weight on the sore, swollen knee as much as possible until the swelling has gone down.
+- Avoid putting weight on the sore knee as much as possible until the swelling has gone down.

-- Use a cold compress.
-Wrap some crushed ice in a cloth and keep it on your knee for 20 minutes on to help reduce swelling.
-Repeat this every 2-4 hours, and when using the compress, be sure to keep your knee elevated using pillows.
+- Use a cold compress to help reduce knee pain and swelling.
+Wrap some ice in a cloth and keep it on your knee for 15 to 20 minutes while your knee is elevated.
+Repeat every 2-4 hours.

-- If you suffer from arthritis in the knee, then it is important to keep up with stretching and toning exercises.
-These exercises can help to warm and stretch the muscles and are especially useful after long periods of rest.
+- For arthritis in the knee, stretching and toning exercises are important to help warm and stretch the muscles, especially after long periods of rest.

-- If you are over-weight then now is a great time to consider losing weight naturally.
-Excess weight places extra pressure on all the joints and muscles, especially those in the knees and ankles.
+- If you are overweight, consider losing weight naturally.
+Excess weight puts extra pressure on joints and muscles, especially in the knees and ankles.

 - Massage, which helps release endorphins and other pain-relieving chemicals and supports healthy circulation